Cache Me If You Can: Capacitated Selfish Replication Games in Networks: A basic model for games

-Each node $i$ has a cache to store a certain number of objects.
-The placement at a node $i$ is simply the set of objects stored at $i$.
+The cache of each node $i$ is able to store a certain number of objects.
+Node's $i$ placement is simply the set of objects stored at $i$.
 The strategy set of a given node is the set of all feasible placements at the node.
-A {\em global placement}\/ is any tuple $(P_i : i \in V)$, where $P_i \subseteq \objSet$ represents a feasible placement at node $i$.
-For convenience, we use $P_{-i}$ to denote the collection $(P_j: j \in V \setminus \{i\})$, thus often using $P = (P_i, P_{-i})$ to refer to a global placement.
-We also assume that $V$ includes a (server) node that has the capacity to store all objects.
-This ensures that at least one copy of every object is present in the system; this assumption can be made without loss of generality since we can set the access cost of every node to this server to be arbitrarily large.
+A {\em global placement}\/ is any tuple $(P_i: i \in V)$, where $P_i \subseteq \objSet$ represents a feasible placement at node $i$.
+We are going to use $P_{-i}$ to denote the collection $(P_j: j \in V \setminus \{i\})$, for convenience.
+We will also often use $P = (P_i, P_{-i})$ to refer to a global placement.
+Moreover, we also assume that $V$ includes a \emph{ server} node that has the capacity to store all the objects.
+In this way it is ensured that at least one copy of every object is present in the system; this assumption is without loss of generality given that the access cost of every node to the server can be set an arbitrarily large number.